On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Pro- etale--to--de Rham comparison theorems

-(iii) If $X$ is a general smooth dagger variety over $C$, point (ii) suggests that one can recover a sheafified version of the actions of $\varphi$ on $H^i_{\rm HK}(X)$ and of the filtration on $H^i_{\rm dR}(X/\bdr^+)$.
+(iii) If $X$ is a general smooth dagger variety over $C$, point (ii) suggests that one might be able to recover a sheafified version of the actions of $\varphi$ on $H^i_{\rm HK}(X)$ and of the filtration on $H^i_{\rm dR}(X/\bdr^+)$.
 Recovering the action of $N$ seems out of reach by these methods. \end{remark}